nhiyobie/fa18-523-56/paper/paper.md

 [@fa18-523-56-www-nifi-nifihomepage].
 NiFi provides the ability to build or alter an ETL flow with a few clicks.
-NiFi builds Gets, Converts, and Pulls in a GUI and allows the user to build and customize the flow [@fa18-523-56- www-nifi-issartetlsimple].
+NiFi builds Gets, Converts, and Pulls in a GUI and allows the user to build and customize the flow [@fa18-523-56-www-nifi-issartetlsimple].
 This flexibility and usability is key to NiFi's value in a big data world where stovepipes and inflexibility are frequently challenges.

 NiFi is a tool for:

-* Moving data between systems, including modern systems such as social media sources, AWS cloud server, Hadoop, MongoDB, and so on[@www-fa18-523-56-udemy-nifi]
+* Moving data between systems, including modern systems such as social media sources, AWS cloud server, Hadoop, MongoDB, and so on [@www-fa18-523-56-udemy-nifi]
 * Delivering data to analytics platforms[@www-fa18-523-56-udemy-nifi]
 * Format Conversion, extracting/parsing data[@www-fa18-523-56-udemy-nifi]
 * Data or files routing decisions[@www-fa18-523-56-udemy-nifi]
 * Real-time data streaming[@www-fa18-523-56-udemy-nifi]

 NiFi is not recommended for:

 * Distributed Computation[@www-fa18-523-56-udemy-nifi]
 * Complex Event Processing[@www-fa18-523-56-udemy-nifi]
 * Join/ Aggregated Functions[@www-fa18-523-56-udemy-nifi]

 ## Big Data Challanges and NiFi